timothycrosley/deprecated.frosted/README.md

 Text Editor Integration
 ===================

-Integration with text editors and tools is a priority for the project, and any pull request that adds supports or links to a third-party project that does will be enthusiastically accepted.
+Integration with text editors and tools is a priority for the project.
+As such, any pull request that adds integration support or links to a third-party project that does will be enthusiastically accepted.

 Current list of known supported text-editors: